When people hear the word “detox” they might just think “depravation.” But this pink and purple detox salad won’t deprive you of delicious food.

-Here are some of the health benefits:
+Here are some of the health benefits of a detox salad:

 Kale is one of the most nutrient dense and anti-oxidant rich foods available, and is a cruciferous vegetable that supports our body’s naturally detox processes.